-To celebrate 10,000 readers of our blog from 61 countries, this new page lists just a few of our great experiences so far.
-Having been on the road for eight months in eleven countries, it’s been so hard to narrow this down.
+This page lists just a few of our great experiences so far.
+Having been on the road for over ten months in sixteen countries, it’s been so hard to narrow this down.

 We hope it acts as an encouragement.
 Where will you go on your Middle Aged Gap Year?